Manhattan Commercial Real Estate FAQ – Frequently Asked Questions

 What is the difference between usable square feet and rentable square feet ?

 Rentable square footage of a given space includes factoring in a proportionate percent of common areas such as elevator shafts, common corridors, stairwells.
 Useable square footage is what you are left with.
-If thirty per cent of the building consists of common area, then the loss factor should equal thirty per cent.
-For instance, a space which is being marketed in such a building as 1,000 rentable square feet should equall about 700 useable square feet.
+If thirty per cent of the building consists of common area, then the loss factor should translate into about 30%.
+As an example, a rental property listed as one thousand RSF (Rentable Square Feet) should yield approximately seven hundred USF (Useable Square Feet).

 How negotiable are asking New York City commercial rents?